Science under the Sea 2014

 Solitary Islands Aquarium

 Jump in without getting wet and learn more about science under the sea!

-In its third year, 'Science under the Sea - 2013' will pique interest and understanding of the marine environment through a series of 'hands-on' activities, displays and presentations and will include:
+In its fourth year, 'Science under the Sea - 2014' will pique interest and understanding of the marine environment through a series of 'hands-on' activities, displays and presentations and will include:

 'The acid test – ocean acidification': This activity will explore the effects of climate change and ocean acidification on ocean communities through a display stand and through presentations by researchers based at the NMSC.
 Participants will gain an understanding of the processes at work and have the opportunity to observe effects on organisms due to ocean acidification by digital microscopic observation.

 'Not so fantastic plastic!': This display will highlight the concerns of marine debris, its consequences and ways in which humans can reduce its effects via a static display.